MaheshUmale/Java_CompleteSystem/README.md

 This document serves as the **Single Source of Truth** for **Google Jules** to build your High-Frequency Auction Trading System (HF-ATS).
 It combines your 20-year architectural vision with the high-performance capabilities of the Java 21 ecosystem.
+I WILL BE running this system on windows laptop
 ---

 # HF-ATS: System Requirements & Architectural Specification